 About the Jerome Foundation

-The Jerome Foundation, created by artist and philanthropist Jerome Hill (1905–1972), seeks to contribute to a dynamic and evolving culture by supporting the creation, development, and production of new works by emerging artists.
-The Foundation makes grants to nonprofit arts organizations and artists in Minnesota and New York City.
+The Jerome Foundation, created by artist and philanthropist Jerome Hill (1905-1972), seeks to contribute to a dynamic and evolving culture by supporting the creation, development, and production of new works by emerging artists.
+The Foundation makes grants to not-for-profit arts organizations and artists in Minnesota and New York City.
 The Jerome Foundation celebrated its 50th Anniversary in 2014 by honoring the creation, development, and production of new work by emerging artists, and the organizations that support them.
 Visit the Jerome Foundation's website for more information about their history of grant making.